Studies of ultrafast dynamics in substrate-free nanoparticles at ELI using Timepix3 optical camera: Results

 \subsection{Event multiplicity}

 As illustrated in Figure \ref{fig:sketch}, the recorded events originate from interactions of both small and large nanoparticles with the laser.
 The developed data analysis framework enables selection of these events and detailed examination of their spatial distributions across the detector.
 Examples of events ranging from near-zero to extremely large occupancies are shown in Figure \ref{fig:varying occupancy}, demonstrating the detector’s flexibility and robust capture capabilities.
-Analysing these clusters with appropriate de-blending algorithms enables reconstruction of the underlying ion dynamics and behaviour.
+At the highest occupancies, the hit pixels, which belong to different ions, may start to blend (or merge) together.
+In principle, the blending can be mitigated by considering the timing and shape of individual clusters (of course, within limits) as discussed in \cite{fisher-levine2018}.
+Analysing these clusters with appropriate deblending algorithms, currently under development, should enable reconstruction of the underlying ion dynamics and behaviour.
 This also allows to define observables based on event multiplicity, their symmetries and other event properties.

 \FloatBarrier